NikKowPHP/social-brain/conclusion.md

 ---
 #### **The Conductor's Oath Revisited**
 You have now reached the end of this manual.
 You are holding a powerful set of tools.
 How you use them defines not only your legacy as a leader, but who you are as a person.
-Before you close this book, I ask you to consider one last time the oath from Chapter 3:
+Before you close this book, I ask you to consider one last time the oath from the introduction:

 *I commit to using these tools to build, not to break.
 My primary goal is clarity and safety, not compliance.
 I will use empathy to understand, not to steer.
 I will create space for ideas that challenge my own.*